lgonzalezrouco/pti/goREST/README.md

     git push

-#### 2.4 A simple web server
+#### 3 A simple web server

-A RESTful API is a specific type of web (HTTP-based) service.
+A web API is a specific type of web (HTTP-based) service.
 Let's start by programming a basic web server with Go:

 Create a directory for this program: